javaGuruBY/tgbot-multiservice-quickstart/README.md

 >1. http://localhost:8088/swagger-ui/ - Api Documentation in swagger
 >1. http://localhost:8088/h2-console - H2 database (no pass, just press "Connect" button)

+To gain benefits of this configuration try the run.sh script configuration. <br />
+Firstly, now you can process as many Updates as you want - it's only depends on resources available. <br />
+Secondly, noe you can connect to a single processing algorithm as many different bots as you want:
+Telegram, Instagram, whatsapp, Viber, Slack ect.<br />

 ### No eureka setup
 #### EMERGENCY!
 EUREKA MAY BE INCORRECTLY CLAIMING INSTANCES ARE UP WHEN THEY'RE NOT.
 RENEWALS ARE LESSER THAN THRESHOLD AND HENCE THE INSTANCES ARE NOT BEING EXPIRED JUST TO BE SAFE.